 STOP/PHOTO OP: Queen Anne’s County Courthouse, Centreville.
 The oldest Maryland courthouse in continuous use sits on a pleasant town green surrounded by historic buildings, and is worth a stop on your way out of town.

-Where to Eat in Queene Anne’s County MD
+Where to Eat in Queen Anne’s County MD

 EAT: Hemingway’s Restaurant.
 It’s the first building you see as you cross the Chesapeake Bay Bridge, and therein lies its popularity.
 Yes, dishes like Grilled Sweet and Spicy Mango BBQ Salmon ($24), Pan Seared Rockfish ($33), and the Chef’s Famous Seafood Alexandra ($27) are good and tasty, but it’s the sunset that will knock your socks off.
 When that ball of fire descends down through the bridge girders, the whole Bay seems aflame.
 No wonder photographers come here just for this reason.

 EAT: Knoxie’s Table.
 Located at the Inn at Chesapeake Bay Beach Club, Knoxie’s is the haut-cuisine standout in a crab shack world.
 With patrons coming from DC and Annapolis, it’s a destination restaurant on it own, with innovative, well-plated dishes like Baked Wild Rockfish with Crab Risotto ($28), Free Bird Chicken Picatta over Spinach Linguine ($22), and great craft cocktails.
 If you’re a large group, you can fit 24 in the stunning “Decanter Room” at no extra cost.